Desert Orchid: Retirement

 Desert Orchid's ashes were buried in a private ceremony at Kempton Park Racecourse near his statue the week prior to the King George.
 The inaugural running of the Desert Orchid Chase on the 27th was preceded by the unveiling of the headstone for his grave, videos of his finest hours at the track, and a moment's silence in his honour.
-The race was won by Voy Por Ustedes, trained by Alan King and owned by Sir Robert Ogden.
+The race was won by Voy Por Ustedes.